-IBM POWER9 servers are designed specifically to handle both traditional and emerging artificial intelligence workloads, as well as the fast-evolving world of high-performance computing workloads.
+IBM POWER9 servers are designed specifically to handle both traditional and emerging artificial intelligence workloads, as well as the world of high-performance computing workloads.
 To mitigate the reduction in performance improvement from transistors in modern VLSI technology, the POWER9 servers embed a series of innovations in both hardware and system software architectures.
 The papers in this issue of the IBM Journal of Research and Development effectively describe these innovations.

 This issue of the IBM Journal of Research and Development describes the innovative design and technology of the IBM z14, the latest IBM mainframe, with its significant new capabilities, including pervasive encryption, analytics and machine learning, platform simplification, enhanced system capacity and performance, significant reduction in I/O latency, data serving, reliability, robustness, and new semiconductor process technology.
 The topics covered in this issue also consider client value, solutions, and business motivation, along with additional new technologies and innovations across the stack.